ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 - Increase the memory cost of the last entry when it isn't full
 - Slow down insert times when the last entry is full (needs to allocate)

-## Timestamps

-Timestamps are stored as milliseconds, starting from January 1st, 1970.
-This is to guarantee interopability with existing algorithms using Unix's EPOCH constant.

-They are represented as an 8-byte unsigned integer number.

-## Delimited lists

-Delimited lists are made of:

-- Their length in bytes (8 bytes)
-- Their content

-Each element must be delimited.

-## Delimited strings

-Delimited strings are made of:

-- Their length in bytes (8 bytes)
-- Their content (UTF-8 encoded)

-## Buffer pointers

-A buffer pointer refers to a buffer that is either _readable_, meaning its creator process has read permission on its entire memory location, and/or _writable_, meaning its creator process has write permission on its entire memory location.

-It is made as follows:

-- The memory address of the buffer (8 bytes)
-- The buffer's length (8 bytes)

-## Bitmap images

-Bitmap images are represented as a _header_ and a _pixel list_.

-The header is composed as a suite of 8 bytes:

-- Image width (IW), in pixels (2 bytes)
-- Image height (IH), in pixels (2 bytes)
-- Number of colors (power of 256) for the red channel (NR), `0` if unused (1 byte)
-- Number of colors (power of 256) for the green channel (NG), `0` if unused (1 byte)
-- Number of colors (power of 256) for the blue channel (NB), `0` if unused (1 byte)
-- Number of colors (power of 256) for the alpha channel (NA), `0` if unused (1 byte)

-The pixel list is made of the data for each pixel, contiguously.

-Each pixel is encoded as follows:

-- Value for the red channel (NR bytes)
-- Value for the green channel (NG bytes)
-- Value for the blue channel (NB bytes)
-- Value for the alpha channel (NA bytes)

-As shown above, if the number of colors is set to `0` for a specific channel in the header, it must not be contained in the pixel's content.
-The number of bytes used for each channel of a pixel is equal to the number provided for this specific channel in the header, allowing for `256 power <number in the header>` different colors.

-Pixels are listed from the top left corner of the image to the bottom right corner.
-They are always square.

-The size of pixel list can be calculated as `IW * IH * (NR + NG + NB + NA)` bytes.
-Add another 8 bytes for the header.

-## Options

-An _option_ is a data structure that may contain a specific data type or nothing.

-It is made of a variance byte, set to `0x01` followed by the data if any, or a single `0x00` byte to indicate no data is present.